VoxelDavid/lua-style-guide/README.md

 # RBX.Lua Style Guide

-This is a style guide for ROBLOX's variant of Lua.
-These guidelines are to keep code consistent across projects, and allow contributors to learn exactly how to write code for those projects.
+This is a style guide for Roblox's variant of Lua.
+These guidelines are to keep code consistent across projects, and allow new contributors to learn exactly how to write code for those projects.

 This style guide is based off of [Olivine Lab's Lua Style Guide](https://github.com/Olivine-Labs/lua-style-guide).